readthedocs/readthedocs.org/docs/user/index.rst

 Our Business hosting has everything your business needs:

 :doc:`/commercial/organizations`
-  Control permissions across multiple teams.
+  Manage permissions across multiple teams.

 :doc:`/commercial/single-sign-on`
   Stay secure with Single Sign On.

 :doc:`/commercial/sharing`
-  Share your docs easily with contractors or customers.
+  Share your private docs easily with contractors or customers.

 How-to guides
 -------------